What is fetal ultrasound?

 What happens during a fetal ultrasound?

 You may have your procedure as an outpatient.
-This means you go home the same day.
+This means you can go home the same day.
 Or it may be done as part of a longer stay in the hospital.
 The way the procedure is done may vary.
-It depends on your condition and your healthcare provider's methods.
+It depends on your condition and your healthcare provider’s methods.
 In most cases, the procedure will follow this process:

 - You will lie on an exam table, either on your back or on your side.